 - Rosé: Pinot Noir and sometimes Gamay

-Burgundy is just south of Champagne and is most applauded for its still versions of Chardonnay and Pinot Noir-based wines.
+Burgundy is just south of Champagne, lauded for its still versions of Chardonnay and Pinot Noir-based wines.
 Crémant de Bourgogne production occurs mainly in the northern area of Auxerre (Chablis), or further south in Rully (Côte Chalonnaise).

 Crémant de Bourgogne Label Tips